-- For the SG Luxembourg Group's own funds, the retained internal standard for amortization is based on the assumption that such items constitute long term fixed rate resources.
-The standard has been built on the assumption of a reinvestment every year of one tenth of the amount, on 10 year fixed rate instruments.
-The expected average replacement rate will then converge to the moving average over 10 years of 10 year rates. - In connection with the above, this standard also applies to the subsidiaries own funds and the corresponding investment in such subsidiaries, as well as to provisions, intangible assets and goodwill.
+- For SG Luxembourg group's own funds, the retained internal standard for amortization is based on the assumption that such items constitute long term fixed rate resources.
+The standard has been built on the assumption of a reinvestment every year of one tenth of the amount, on 10-year fixed rate instruments.
+The expected average replacement rate will then converge to the moving average over 10 years of 10-year rates. - In connection with the above, this standard also applies to the subsidiaries' own funds and the corresponding investment in such subsidiaries, as well as to provisions, intangible assets and goodwill.
 For intangible assets, the retained maturity is nevertheless capped to the remaining IFRS amortization schedule.

-SG Luxembourg Group structural interest rate risk management primarily relies on the sensitivity of Net Present Value ("NPV") of fixedrate residual positions (excesses or shortfalls) to interest rate changes according to several interest rate scenarios.
+SG Luxembourg group structural interest rate risk management primarily relies on the sensitivity of NPV of fixedrate residual positions (excesses or shortfalls) to interest rate changes according to several interest rate scenarios.